torokernel/papers/README.md

 # papers
-This repo contains paper and presentations about toro
+This repo contains papers and presentations about toro